foliojs/pdfkit/docs/forms.md

 Many PDF Viewers, aside from Adobe Acrobat Reader, do not implement document JavaScript.
 Even Adobe Readers may not implement document JavaScript where it is not permitted by a device's app store terms of service (e.g. iOS devices).

+### Radio and Checkboxes

+Support for radio and checkboxes requires a more advanced attention to their rendered appearances and are not supported in this initial forms release.

 ---